joeromero/docs/content/cartodb_ui/cartodb_ui.md

 [SCREENSHOT TODO: Sidebar]

 The CartoDB sidebar is where are all the action is.
-From here you can access all the tools that will let you customize your visualization and the way your data is shown in your maps.
-The CartoDB sidebar minimizes to the left, so you have the maximum space to view your map and data.
-If you want to use any tool sitting in the sidebar, you just need to click in the sidebar.
+From here you can access all the tools that will let you customize the way your data is displayed on your maps.
+The CartoDB sidebar minimizes to the right, so you have the maximum space to view your map and data.
+If you want to use any tool in the sidebar simply click on the sidebar to expand it.

 In the sidebar you will see all the layers that you have created for a visualization.
-By default you will have one layer, and you create more layers to acomodate more data.
-For each layer, you will have all the tools to customize how your data will be displayed.
+By default you will have one layer and you may add layers to accomodate more data.
+For each layer, you will have the same tools to customize how your data will be displayed.

-Now, what you will find in the sidebar for each layer:
+Next each element in the sidebar will be explained:

 ### Custom SQL